DevJW2/AstroJellies/README.md

 “Shall We Play A Game?” is a puzzle adventure styled game, using unix based commands plus custom in-game commands to hack your way stealthily into a secure research facility hidden behind multiple obstacles.

 ##To Launch
-Assuming you already have pulled our repo:
+Assuming you already have cloned our repo and have the most updated version:
 ```bash
 javac woo.java
 java woo